 Filberts are a great nut to cook with.
 Their pronounced nutty flavor is accentuated by both salt and sugar, and their dense oily texture stands up to fat, whether savory or sweet.

 Filberts can be purchased most anywhere nuts are sold, including grocery stores in the nut and grain section, as well as in health food shops and gourmet food shops, especially those specializing in baking supplies.
 Because they have a long shelf, filberts can be bought in bulk, then stored in small airtight packages in a cool, dry place.
 However, make sure the nuts you are purchasing have been recently toasted or harvested, especially if you are buying shelled filberts.

 Shelled, toasted filberts can be kept in an airtight container in a cool, dry place for six to 12 months but should be tasted periodically to make sure they have not gone rancid.
 Filberts in the shell can also be stored in the same way for up to a year.
 Both shelled and unshelled filberts can be placed in airtight bags and stored in the freezer for a year or more.

-About one cup of filberts, the equivalent of 135 grams, contain 126 percent of the fat you need in a 2,000 calorie diet.
-They are high in dietary fiber, providing 52 percent of the daily requirement, and also provide 20 grams of protein, 40 percent of the ADR.
+One cup of filberts, the equivalent of 135 grams, contains 126 percent of the fat you need in a 2,000 calorie diet.
+They are high in dietary fiber, providing 52 percent of the recommended dietary allowance (RDA), and 20 grams of protein, which is about 40 percent of the RDA.